Kimoja/jstroll/README.md

-# stroll.js
+# jstroll.js
-Stroll.js is a small jQuery plugin to quickly create animations via the scroll of the mouse (parallax).
+jstroll.js is a small jQuery plugin to quickly create animations with the scroll of the mouse (parallax).

 ## Animation options
+- animate [Boolean=true] Create or not a scrolling animation
 - duration [Number=1500] The duration of the animation
 - frameRate [Number=1] Frame peer second
 - container [jQuery=$(window)] The scrolling container